-It rings again, five long rings until the machine kicks in, and then a third time.
-I lift myself from the bed, walk barefoot across the braided rug, belly full of dread.
-The messages on the machine are from my father, my sister, your sister.
+And when the phone rang in the morning, I was too exhausted to answer it.
+It rang again, five long rings until the machine kicked in, and then a third time.
+I forced my body from the bed, walked barefoot across the braided rug, belly full of dread.
+The messages on the machine are from my father and a dear friend’s sister.

 Oh no. Oh no.

-And Then, It Began….
+And Then, It Begins.

 I remember sitting slumped against the wall of the train station, hugging my knees and crying, waiting for the train to take me home.
 All around me, the motions of daily life.
 Do they see it?
 I wondered.
 Do they realize the magnitude of the sky?